mhatzl/wiki-repo-template/5-Requirements/5-Requirements.md

 5. If a requirement is replaced or removed by another requirement or decision record, the requirement gets **deprecated**, and must be moved to the `5.y-REQdepr` folder

    **Note:** A link must be added to the **deprecated** requirement, pointing to the new requirement or decision record.

+## Requirement Tags

+Tags help to easily reference requirements.
+There are two kinds of tags:

+- `group` ...
+Used to group requirements (e.g. `spec`, `io`, ...)
+- `req` ...
+Unique tag for a requirement inside a group

+**Note:** Tags must not include any whitespace or `-` to keep tags readable in wiki titles.

 }}